FAQ - Blood Testing

 Q: Are there rules officers and health care providers must follow for blood tests?

 A: Yes.
-Ohio has statutes, regulations, and case law regarding the use of blood test results as evidence in court.
+The rules for using blood tests in court are found in Ohio legislation, administrative regulations, and court decisions.
 For crime laboratories, the law provides that a blood test must be drawn within three hours, and the test must be conducted according to methods approved by the Department of Health.
 The Department of Health has many regulations pertaining to blood tests.
 These regulations include: (1) the collecting and handling of blood samples; (2) testing techniques; (3) laboratory operations; (4) testing permits; and (5) the maintenance of records.
 For health care providers, blood tests are not governed by the Department of Health regulations.
 Instead, expert testimony by a health care professional is required to discuss how the blood test correlates to impaired driving ability.

 Q: What can a DUI/OVI attorney do with blood test results?